 Creating blog content is a great way to attract new readers, to get SEO benefits for your blog, and to establish your authority.
 But it shouldn’t be treated as just a one way communication vehicle.
 You’re not just pushing information out into the world.

 Your blog will be more effective if you can establish a real relationship with your readers.
-Create a community that they want to be part of (see Chris Brogan’s take on why businesses should create community and then work to keep it).
+Create a community that they want to be part of.

 How to Create Community Using Your Blog